Do you want to import data using Proc Import?

 Importing a file containing multiple delimiters

-If two or more delimiters are present in the input file, quote each of the delimiters following the delimeter= option.
+It is also possible to I’m[ort a file containing multiple delimiters.
+If two or more delimiters are present in the input file, quote each delimiter following the delimeter= option.

 PROC IMPORT DATAFILE= "/home/9to5sas/examples/mydata.txt" OUT= outdata DBMS=dlm REPLACE; delimiter=','09'x '; GETNAMES=YES; RUN;